stewbasic/CommandItem/readme.md

 Option|Effect
 ----|----
 keep|Command rune is not consumed when used.
-Note that creative mode players retain runes regardless of this option. duration n|Player must hold right click for n ticks to use the rune. stacksize n|Identical command runes stack up to n per slot (default 64).
+Note that creative mode players retain runes regardless of this option. duration=n|Player must hold right click for n ticks to use the rune. stacksize=n|Identical command runes stack up to n per slot (default 64).

 Finally the third and fourth pages can contain a customized name and description.
 A third crafting ingredient can be added to customize the appearance.